websight-io/docs/docs/cms/developers/inline-editing/index.md

 ### Property

 `property` contains the relative path of the component property where the edited value will be saved in the content.
-The values can be just a property name which will be saved on the component content nod, for example `"property": "title"` or may contain sub-nodes on the component node, for example `"property": "node1/node2/title"`.
+The values can be a property name that will be saved on the component content node (for example: `"property": "title"`).
+It may also contain sub-nodes on the component node (for example: `"property": "node1/node2/title"`).

-The value of property must correspond to a field defined in the component dialog - if the field is not needed in the dialog it can be disabled using dialogs _context_, see [component dialog documentation](/cms/developers/components/#dialog).
+The value of `property` must correspond to a field defined in the component dialog.
+If the field is not needed in the dialog it can be disabled using dialogs _context_.
+See [component dialog documentation](/cms/developers/components/#dialog) for more information.

-It is recommended to avoid inline editing of fields using [validation](/cms/developers/dialogs/#validation) for better content authoring experience - the validation error will be reported as notification and value will not be updated.
+For the best content authoring experience, it is recommended to avoid inline editing of fields using [validation](/cms/developers/dialogs/#validation).
+Validation errors will be reported as notifications and the values will not be updated.

 ### DOM selectors

-The `domSelectors` are used to find DOM element the inline editing should be done on.
+The `domSelectors` are used to find the DOM element for which the inline editing should take place.
-Selectors will be evaluated in order on all Component DOM nodes till finding the first result.
+Selectors will be evaluated one-by-one on all Component DOM nodes until the first result is found.
-If not provided or empty, then the first Component DOM node is used.
+If a DOM selector value is not provided or is empty, then the first Component DOM node is used.

 ### Inline editor

-The `editor` property contains the ID of the inline editor implementation which will be used for editing.
+The `editor` property contains the ID of the inline editor implementation, which will be used for editing.
 See the provided editors below.

-Depending on the editor implementation additional `editorConfiguration` object can be provided.
+Depending on the editor implementation, an additional `editorConfiguration` object may be provided.

 ```json title="Example component edit config using inline editor configuration"
 {